-A supervised practicum experience in one of several cooperating institutions or agencies in New Hampshire.
+A supervised internship placement experience in one of several cooperating institutions or agencies.
 The purpose is to gain meaningful work experience through applying knowledge learned in previous course work to the on-the-job situation.
 Supervision is by the institution or agency concerned, and by the faculty.
-Students anticipating more than three hours of credit should confer early in their program with the department chair to free up sufficient blocks of time.
 Permission of advisor, department chair and Associate Vice President is required.